buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcTransformerTypeEnum.md

 # IfcTransformerTypeEnum

-The _IfcTransformerTypeEnum_ defines the range of different types of transformer that can be specified.
+The _IfcTransformerTypeEnum_ defines the range of different types of transformer that can be specified.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.